 Discover Opportunities

-Begin your journey by reviewing the 20+ distinctive Olin student organizations listed below.
+Begin your journey by reviewing over 20 distinctive Olin student organizations listed below.

 Finding Finance: Finding Finance aims to educate underclassmen on the career opportunities that lie within finance.
 Through bi-monthly meetings, guest speakers from various fields within finance will present to students about their jobs/industries.
 The purpose of this club is to help students identify which fields within finance align with their skills and interests most.